nayata/harrow/Documentation/Writing.md

   ```

 * **`lock`**
-  Completely halts story execution.
+  Completely halts story execution and triggers the `onLock` function.
 No further content will be processed unless triggered externally.

   ```
   [lock]